2025 Dhaka garment factory fire

-On 14 October 2025, a fire broke out on the third floor of a garment factory nearby a chemical warehouse located in the Mirpur area, Dhaka, capital of Bangladesh, killing at least 16 people and injuring several others.
-The blaze was the deadliest since 2022, when a container depot caught fire and exploded in Sitakunda Upazila, Chittagong District, killed at least 47 people.
+On 14 October 2025, a fire broke out on the third floor of a garment factory nearby a chemical warehouse located in the Mirpur area of Dhaka, killing at least 16 people and injuring several others.
+The blaze was the deadliest since 2022, when a container depot caught fire and exploded in Sitakunda Upazila, Chittagong District, killing at least 47 people.

 Background

 Bangladesh has the world's second largest garment industry after China, making up over 10% of the country's gross domestic product, earning about $40 billion a year from exports, mainly to the United States and Europe, and employing approximately 4 million workers, mostly women.
 Since the Rana Plaza collapse in 2013, the most fatal industrial accident in the history of Bangladesh, which caused 1,134 deaths and whose building maintained several factories, the working conditions have been improved.

 Large fires are relatively common in the densely populated country, frequently attributed to lax safety standards and inadequate infrastructure.
 Hundreds of people have been lost their lives in similar incidents over the decades.